StuartCowley/weather-app-ed/README.md

 # 5 Day Weather Forecast

-A simple little weather app written using React that displays a 5 day forecast based on a specific city, searched for by the user.
+A simple weather app written using React that displays a 5 day forecast based on a specific city, searched for by the user.

 This app covers a number of basic concepts in React such as Components, Styles, Props, Hooks, Conditional Rendering, Tests and more.